 This can result in services that are not fit for purpose, have gaps in information and knowledge provision, and are unnecessary duplication of efforts.

-IISD and IDS, with partner knowledge networks, propose to address this climate change knowledge gap by undertaking an in-depth analysis of how different user groups of climate knowledge broker services assess, access, and apply knowledge from these services.
-This analysis would produce:
+IISD and IDS, with partner knowledge networks, have addressed this climate change knowledge gap by undertaking an in-depth analysis of how different user groups of climate knowledge broker services assess, access, and apply knowledge from these services.
+This analysis has produced:

 – An in-depth profiling of user needs, preferences and practices, disaggregated by region, user type, community of practice, etc.